New York City Budget Process

 Allocate capital funding – As part of the City Budget, five percent of the total City Capital appropriations are allotted to the Borough Presidents for use within their Borough; this amount is allocated among the Boroughs by a formula based on an equal weighting of factors relating to the population and geographic area of each Borough.
 This funding is then awarded by the Borough President through the Capital Grant Program.

-Manhattan Community Award Program – The Manhattan Community Award Program (MCAP) provides small funding awards—typically between $3,500 and $5,000—to nonprofit organizations and public schools to help support programming or operational expenses.
-Each award is contracted through one of four City agencies – Department for the Aging (DFTA), Department of Corrections (DOC), Department of Education (DOE), or Department of Health & Mental Hygiene (DOHMH).
+Manhattan Community Award Program – The Manhattan Community Award Program (MCAP) provides small funding awards—typically between $5,000 and $7,500—to nonprofit organizations and public schools to help support programming expenses.
+Each award is contracted through one of four City agencies – the Department for the Aging (DFTA), the Department of Correction (DOC), the Department of Education (DOE), or the Department of Health & Mental Hygiene (DOHMH).
 Proposals must relate to the specific agency’s overall mission and goals.
-Read more…
+For FY 23, Manhattan Borough President Levine funded a pilot initiative by setting aside $50,000 to support composting programs throughout Manhattan.
+Applicants can Read more…

 Manhattan Cultural Tourism Grant – Each year, New York City & Company Foundation funds and administers the Manhattan Cultural Tourism Grant – designed to support cultural-tourism marketing and audience-development initiatives that will expand awareness of the various neighborhoods throughout the borough of Manhattan.
 Read more…